gandhipruthvi/kanban-react/README.md

 1. Open the application in your web browser.
 2. Create a new task by clicking on the "Add Task" button.
-3. Edit a task by clicking on it and modifying the fields.
-4. Delete a task by clicking on the trash icon next to it.
+3. Delete a task by clicking on the trash icon next to it.
-5. Drag and drop a task to move it between columns.
+4. Drag and drop a task to move it between columns.

 ### Contributing